tuanduc2904/rn-pdf-component/README.md

 v6.4.0
 1. Remove sample for reducing NPM package size
 2. Add support for setting a filename for the cached pdf file
-3. Use react-native-blob-util instead of rn-fetch-blob
+3. Use rn-blob-util instead of rn-fetch-blob
 4. Add blob support
 5. remove progress-view dependency